Newgrounds: History

+Origins and early years (1990s–2000s)

-In 1991, at the age 13, Tom Fulp launched a Neo Geo fanzine called New Ground and sent issues to approximately 100 members of a club originating on the online service Prodigy.
+In 1991, at the age of 13, Tom Fulp launched a Neo Geo fanzine called New Ground and sent issues to approximately 100 members of a club originating on the online service Prodigy.
 Using a hosting service, he launched a website called New Ground Remix in 1995, which increased in popularity during the summer of 1996 after Fulp created the BBS games Club a Seal and Assassin while a student at Drexel University.
 He then created Club a Seal II and Assassin II, along with a separate hosting site titled New Ground Atomix.
 The 1999 release of Pico's School, a Flash browser game that "exhibited a complexity of design and polish in presentation that was virtually unseen in amateur Flash game development" of the time helped establish Newgrounds as a "public force."

+1999 also saw the consolidation of both sites into one domain name (newgrounds.com), and the creation of "The Portal", a place on the site for Fulp to put his Flash projects that were smaller and more unfinished.
+Site visitors began to reach out through email with their own Flash content, which was showcased on a webpage in The Portal.
+By 2000, there were so many Portal submissions that submitting Flash content to the Portal would become an automated process with the help of Fulp's friend Ross.
+Tom has stated that the automated Portal "ultimately defined [Newgrounds]'s purpose".

-While Macromedia Flash Player was required for Newgrounds in order to play specific games, the site also brought together members who were interested in producing Flash games and gained "considerable online influence" as a result.
-It subsequently became one of the most "active Flash creator communities in the English-speaking Internet" and served as a place that game developers could begin their careers.
+While Macromedia Flash Player was required for Newgrounds in order to play games, the site also brought together members who were interested in producing Flash games and gained "considerable online influence" as a result.
+It subsequently became one of the most "active Flash creator communities in the English-speaking Internet" and served as a place that video game developers could begin their careers.
 Flash was once described by Newgrounds as the "driving force" behind the site.
 Even so, those on the site had a "low tolerance for poor quality work", referring mainly to humor and storytelling instead of animation quality.
 Some animators on the site moved to YouTube by the mid-2000s.
 By November 2008, Newgrounds had over 1.5 million users and over 130,000 animations.
 This had increased by August 2010, when it was reported that the site had over 2.2 million users and over 180,000 games and animated films, most of which were animations made by only one person, with others collaboratively made by various individuals.
 It was also said in 2013 that users had created "hundreds of thousands of animated movies and online games".